 Entice people with a benefit.
 Why should they click?
 What will your webpage deliver?
 The main benefit your page offers can be linked in with your page summary using phrases like “Discover how…”, “You will learn….”, “Your ultimate guide to….”.

 Include a call to action.
-If you have a special offer, include it in your meta tags!
-“Order now to receive…” or “Book before 31 Jan for 40% off”.
+If you have a special offer, include it in your page description!
+“Subscribe for your free cheat sheet” or “Book your copywriting in today!”.
 If you don’t have an offer, draw on verbs to drive some action.

-Juggling it all in a title tag of 60 characters and a description tag of 160 characters is a big ask.
-When you take some time to look beyond SEO your meta tags will not only get you found by search engines, but also, they will spark a connection from the very first moment.
+Juggling it all in a title tag of 50 characters and a description tag of 150 characters is a big ask.
+When you take some time to look beyond SEO your meta tags will not only get you found by search engines but also, they will spark a connection from the very first moment.

 So go forth and create interesting meta tags that do more than get you found.